lulunac27a/dice-game-haxe/dice-game/README.md

 # Dice Game in Command Line Application in Haxe

 This is a dice game app using Haxe.
-It uses a command line interface to enter number of dice and prints the dice output.
+It uses a command line interface to enter the number of dice and prints the dice output.
 It also prints the sum of all dice.

 ### Getting Started